BinaryMuse/fluxxor/site/contents/examples/carousel/index.md

 ---

 In this small application, only the top level `Application` component requires access to the Flux data.
-However, since `Application` mixes in `Fluxxor.FluxMixin`, any descendants of `Application` with the `Fluxxor.FluxChildMixin` would automatically have access to the `Fluxxor.Flux` instance via `this.getFlux()`.
+However, since `Application` mixes in `Fluxxor.FluxMixin`, any descendants of `Application` with the `Fluxxor.FluxMixin` would automatically have access to the `Fluxxor.Flux` instance via `this.getFlux()`.

 <script src="carousel-bundle.js"></script>
 <style>